 - In-Person Event Coming September 28, 2022

 - Check out the admissions pages of specific colleges of interest to learn about event opportunities and tour information.
 Also, check out college YouTube channels for virtual tours and current student insight about campus life.

 2. What is required to complete my college application?
 When should I begin the application process?

 When applying to colleges, you must follow the application procedures and deadlines set by the colleges.
 Not all colleges are the same, please check the requirements and deadlines of each individual school.
-Seniors can begin completing and submitting applications now.
+Seniors can begin completing and submitting applications in August.
 It is best to apply early.
 Due to COVID 19, colleges are changing some of the traditional requirements.
 Please see the information below for common changes that are occurring.

 - Deadlines - Check the admission’s websites for each school to determine both the application deadline and the scholarship deadline.
 Meet your deadlines to be considered for admittance and/or scholarship awards.

 - College Entrance Testing (SAT/ACT/TSI) - Many schools are turning to a "test optional" policy.
 It is still beneficial to take the SAT and ACT.
 Research specific policies required by each school of interest.